whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 Stinging nettle has helped me relieve joint pain, and I've witnessed lobelia used in first aid to open a person's airways when they suffered a strong allergic response and struggled to breathe.

-Yucca has offered me its leaves to make cordage, and miscanthus grass has helped me make a watertight roof to live under.
+Yucca has offered me its leaves to make rope, and miscanthus grass has helped me make a watertight roof to keep me dry.

 I learned to receive intangible gifts too -- the delight at seeing the sun reflect off the dew in the morning, or cooling off in a stream on a hot summer day.
 I was grateful to the plants I couldn't use directly, because they offered food and homes to birds and other animals that I was happy to have as company.